oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/lsu_control/README.md

 To check area usage:

 1. Navigate to Area Analysis of System (Area Analysis > Area Analysis of System).
-   *  In this view you can see how much of the FPGA resources are being utilized (ALUTs, FFs, RAMs, MLABs, DSPs)
+   *  In this view, you can see how much of the FPGA resources are being utilized (ALUTs, FFs, RAMs, MLABs, DSPs)
    *  A design that takes less area will use less of these resources
 2. In the center pane, expand the heading of Kernel System
    *  Three kernels should be listed: ```KernelBurst```, ```KernelDefault```, ```KernelPrefetch```
    *  Examine which kernel uses the most resources.

-The ```KernelPrefetch``` should use less FPGA resources, as the design is a memory access pattern that lends itself to that LSU style best.
+The ```KernelPrefetch``` should use fewer FPGA resources, as the design is a memory access pattern that lends itself to that LSU style best.

 ### Trade-offs

 There are many different ways to configure an LSU.
 As a programmer, the implementation you should choose depends on your design constraints.

-If your design is limited by the available FPGA resources, you can try the following:
+If the available FPGA resources limit your design, you can try the following:
-  - Request a prefetching LSU instead of a burst-coalesed LSU for loads.
+  - Request a prefetching LSU instead of a burst-coalesced LSU for loads.
   - Disable the prefetching LSU, the burst-coalesced LSU, and caching, to infer a pipelined LSU.
-  - Disable the LSU cache modifier, to prevent the compiler inferring any caching, especially if a cache will not be helpful for your design
+  - Disable the LSU cache modifier to prevent the compiler from inferring any caching, especially if a cache will not be helpful for your design

-However, configuring an LSU solely based on area may compromise throughput.
-In this tutorial the access pattern is ideal for the prefetch LSU and it will acheive the same throughput as the burst coalesced, but this is not always the case.
+However, configuring an LSU solely based on the area may compromise throughput.
+In this tutorial, the access pattern is ideal for the prefetch LSU, and it will achieve the same throughput as the burst coalesced, but this is not always the case.

-For more details on the descriptions of LSU controls, styles, and modifiers please refer the to the LSU Controls section in the [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide).
+For more details on the descriptions of LSU controls, styles, and modifiers, refer to the LSU Controls section in the [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide).

 ## Running the Sample